shelled snails text index | photo index

 Phylum Mollusca > Class Gastropoda > Family Neritidae

-Scaled nerite snail
+Scaly nerite snail

-Nerita histrio
+Nerita squamulata

 Family Neritidae

 Where seen?
-This snail with a scaly shell is sometimes seen on some of our rocky shores.
+This snail with a 'scaly' shell is sometimes seen on some of our rocky shores.
 The study by Tan & Clements (2008) found this snail on mangrove tree trunks and stilt roots; muddy rocks at coastal fringes of mangroves; among rocky rubble along edge of muddy sand flats; on breakwater rocks.
 Sites included: Sarimbun, Pulau Ubin, Pasir Ris, Sungei Loyang, Changi, Kallang Basin, Marina South, Sentosa, St. John's Island, Pulau Hantu, Tuas.
-This snail was previously known as Nerita squamulata.
+This snail was previously known as Nerita histrio.

 Sometimes confused with other similar nerites.
 Here's a comparison of these similar nerite snails and how to tell them apart.